MariaJorrat/mariajorrat/README.md

 - Passionate about technology and art.
 - I'm currently pursuing a degree in software development.
 - I´m a fullstack developer (freelancer).
-- I also work Ad honorem for the NGO Students For Liberty.
 - My hobbies are singing, chess and photography.

 ---